Koha-Community/kohadocs/source/tools.rst

 Managing rota items - EDI
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Items may also be automatically added to rota's at aquisition time by utilising the LRP (Library Rotation Plan) field in EDI.
+Items can be automatically added to rotas at aquisition time by using the LRP (Library Rotation Plan) field in EDI.

 Managing rotation notices
 ^^^^^^^^^^^^^^^^^^^^^^^^^